Bennett Sousa

-John Bennett Sousa (born April 6, 1995) is an American professional baseball pitcher for the Cincinnati Reds of Major League Baseball (MLB).
-He previously played in MLB for the Chicago White Sox.
+John Bennett Sousa (born April 6, 1995) is an American professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago White Sox and Milwaukee Brewers.

 Professional career

+Amateur career

-Sousa attended The Benjamin School in Palm Beach Gardens, Florida and played college baseball at the University of Virginia.
+Sousa attended The Benjamin School in Palm Beach Gardens, Florida, and the University of Virginia, where he played college baseball for the Virginia Cavaliers.
 In 2015, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
-He was drafted by the Washington Nationals in the 34th round of the 2017 Major League Baseball Draft, but did not sign and returned to Virginia.
+The Washington Nationals selected Sousa in the 34th round of the 2017 Major League Baseball draft, but he did not sign and returned to Virginia.